ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/advanced-interactivity.md

     [src]="shirts[selected.sku].image"></amp-img>
 ```

+[tip type="note"]
-Note: In practice, each image in the carousel would likely have a different `src`.
+**NOTE –**  In practice, each image in the carousel would likely have a different `src`.
 This could be done by replacing the single image with an array of images.
 For simplicity, this tutorial uses a single image at different magnifications.
+[/tip]

 **Try it out**: Refresh the page and select a different color for a shirt.
 When you do, the carousel's images are updated to show shirts of the selected color.